Luis, From Colombia, Teaching ESL at a Bilingual School and OnlineBy Krzl Light Nuñes

 I started teaching just after I graduated with a degree in product design.
 A bilingual school called me to start teaching visual arts in English.
 It’s surprising that there aren’t many professionals in Colombia that are fluent enough in English to teach a class like visual arts or photography.
 That was where the door opened for me to start teaching.

-Last year, I started working at a different school, and they saw on my CV that I have a TEFL/TESOL certificate.
+Last year, I started working at a different school, and they saw on my CV that I have an online TEFL certificate.
 They asked me to start teaching English as a second language, and that’s the story of how I changed from designing objects to teaching different subjects.
 This year is even crazier than the previous ones — I’m taking up the challenge to teach math, science, technology, and language arts.

 Can you tell us more about your current teaching job?